clangerfeld/clangerfeld.github.io/_publications/Dynamics-of-turn-taking.md

 ---
 title: "The Dynamics of Turn-taking in Meetings of the Federal Open Market Committee."
 collection: publications
+venue: 'Fachsprache.
+Journal of Professional and Scientific Communication 45.3–4'
 citation: 'Langerfeld, C & Andersen, G (2023): “The Dynamics of Turn-taking in Meetings of the Federal Open Market Committee.”
 Fachsprache.
 Journal of Professional and Scientific Communication 45.3–4: 187–210.'
 ---